amoffat/GetLostDocs/docs/blog/sun-time.md

 }
 ```

-Now I have geolocation data that can be fed into `suncalc`.
+Combining this rough geolocation data with `suncalc` completes the feature and allows a for good-enough representation of the real world sun position for the player.

-## Thoughts
+## 🤔 Thoughts

-ChatGPT's o3 model really accelerated shipping this feature.
-While I could have done the work without it, it would have been very tedious, taken much longer, and likely also have errors.
-Two things stand out to me when using a reasoning model:
+ChatGPT's o3 model accelerated shipping this feature.
+While I could have done the work without it, it would have been very tedious, taken much longer, and likely also have more errors.
+Two things stood out to me while building this feature:

-### Spot checking
+### 🔎 Spot checking

 Having a process for spot checking the reasoning is important.
 For example, one of the locale coordinates it gave for `pa-IN` did not fall within the `Europe/London` timezone.
 I was able to identify this error because I knew the longitude values should all be clustered.
-Had I not had this insight, I very well could have missed it:
+Had I not had this insight, I likely would have missed it:

 ```typescript
   "Europe/London": {